 We are able to accommodate groups of various sizes.
 In order to ensure that your group has priority of access, we recommend that you book a reservation well in advance.
 Although you can risk turning up with a group in the hope of getting access to the tower, generally, booking two months in advance of your intended visit is sufficient time to reserve space; longer in prime tourist season.

-The discounted rate for a group of eight persons or more is £1.50 per child of 15-yrs or under and £2.50 per adult.
+The discounted rate for a group of ten persons or more is £3.30 per person from 1 July 2016.
 The concessions allowed for senior citizens or students touring individually are not granted as extra for group visits, since these prices already reflect this concession.

 We can accommodate any size of group; however, we will almost certainly split groups of 24+ into two, since there is an ‘insurance policy’ limit to the amount of people allowed to be on the tower at any given time.
 A group visit usually takes around 20-30 minutes per party of up to 24.

 - The tower is open Monday – Saturday from 10am to 4.30pm in winter and 5.30pm in summer (last entry to the tower is 30 minutes before close)

 - On Sundays open from 12.45 pm to 4.30/5.30pm (last entry to the tower is 30 minutes before close).

 Tickets may be purchased at the gift shop and come with an information leaflet available in a variety of languages.
 You can pay by cash, credit or debit card or cheque.